Elizabeth McCracken (Irish writer): Politics

 Filling out her household's 1911 census form, under "Specific Illnesses" McCracken wrote "Unenfranchised".
 She joined the Irish Women's Suffrage Society (first formed in Belfast as the North of Ireland Women's Suffrage Society by Isabella Tod in 1872) which associated the vote with ending a "the conspiracy of silence" on a range of pressing social issues.
-Weekly meetings in Belfast discussed temperance (McCracken was also involved in the White ribbon movement), infant mortality, sex education, venereal disease, white slave trafficking, protective factory legislation for women and equal opportunities.
+Weekly meetings in Belfast discussed temperance (McCracken was also involved in the White ribbon movement), infant mortality, sex education, venereal disease, sex trafficking, protective factory legislation for women and equal opportunities.

 In 1913, McCracken celebrated the "marriage of unionism and women's suffrage".
 She had not been impressed by what was then, with well over 100,000 members, the largest women's political group in Ireland, the Ulster Women's Unionist Council (UWUC).
 Writing to the Belfast News Letter, she noted the failure Unionist women to formulate "any demand on their own behalf or that of their own sex".
 But in September 1913, following reports that the Women's Social and Political Union would begin organising in Ulster, the Ulster Unionist Council announced that the draft articles of the Provisional Government (readied for Ulster should a Dublin parliament be restored) included votes for women.
 With regard to an Irish parliament the nationalists would make no such undertaking.

 The rapprochement with Unionists, however, was short lived.
 In March 1914, after being door-stepped for four days in London, Edward Carson ruled that Unionists could not take a position on so divisive an issue as women's suffrage.
 Dorothy Evans, the WSPU organiser in Belfast, declared an end to "the truce we have held in Ulster".